amberbiology/scribl/paper/paper.md

-relationships within the text of those articles, (2) a Python software pipeline that can transform a literature database (currently supporting the free, open-source [Zotero](https://www.zotero.org/) database) with entries annotated with this syntax into graph relational database.
+relationships within the text of those articles, (2) a Python software pipeline that can transform a literature database (currently supporting the free, open-source [Zotero](https://www.zotero.org/) database) with entries annotated with this syntax into graph database suitable for the kind of relationship queries.

 # Features